Payments of Invoices Issued Against Purchase Orders

 View policy pdf: Payments of Invoices Issued Against Purchase Orders Policy

 Purchase orders issued by the Procurement office for the purchase of goods and services will result in funds being encumbered in the University’s accounting system.
-When the goods are delivered to the University or the services are performed, the vendor providing these goods or services will send an invoice to the University requesting payment.
+When the goods are delivered to the University or the services are performed, the supplier providing these goods or services will send an invoice to the University requesting payment.
 Payments will be recorded as an expense and reduce the amount of the encumbrance for the purchase order.

-The Accounts Payable staff will process payments to vendors in a timely manner.
-Prompt payments foster good working relationships between the University and the vendors that provide the goods and services needed to operate the institution.
+The Accounts Payable staff will process payments to suppliers in a timely manner.
+Prompt payments foster good working relationships between the University and the suppliers that provide the goods and services needed to operate the institution.
 The prompt payment of invoices is a good business practice and an Executive Order of the Governor of the State of Georgia requires the payment of invoices within thirty (30) days from the latter of:

 Accounts Payable must have completed a two-way match or a three-way match of purchase documentation in order to process payments.
 The components of a two-way match are a valid, University issued purchase order and invoice.
 Two-way matching is applicable to purchase orders with a total dollar amount of $2499.99 or less that procure goods only.